bobvawter/cdc-pubsub/README.md

 # CockroachDB CDC to Google Pub/Sub Bridge

+CockroachDB as of v22.1 [natively supports](https://www.cockroachlabs.com/docs/v22.1/create-changefeed#create-a-changefeed-connected-to-a-google-cloud-pub-sub) sending a changefeed to Google Pub/Sub.
+This repository is now archived, but will be retained for demonstration purposes.

 This application demonstrates an approach to connecting a [CockroachDB Enterprise Change Data Capture](https://www.cockroachlabs.com/docs/v20.2/stream-data-out-of-cockroachdb-using-changefeeds.html#configure-a-changefeed-enterprise)